bassgelo/c8_microblogging/README.md

 ## Camunda 8 Docker Image Installation

-The `\Docker` folder already contains the Docker compose and other files necessary to startup the environment.
+The `\Docker` folder already contains the Docker compose and other files necessary to start up the environment.

 [This is the official Camunda documentation for the Docker image](https://docs.camunda.io/docs/8.6/self-managed/setup/deploy/local/docker-compose/)